 A linear regression model is fit with serum LDL as a response to Age.
 Each variable is in its continuous form.
 The resulting regression will allow us to model the estimated effect an increase or decrease in age per year has on each unit (mg/dL) of LDL.

 From a linear regression we estimate that when comparing two populations differing in age per years there is a 0.09 decrease of mg/dl in serum cholesterol per 1 year difference in age, with older subjects having lower cholesterol (95% CI 0.54 lower to 0.36 higher).
 These results are well within what might be attributed to a chance observation in the absence of a true association (P = 0.69).
+Did not mention about study population (0.5)

+Total: 2.5 Not cholesterol => LDL

 Suppose we wanted an estimate and CI for the difference in mean LDL across groups that differ by 5 years in age.
 What would you report?

 Based on the above regression model, the best estimate for the difference in mean cholesterol between two groups of subjects who differ in age by 5 years is -0.45 mg/dl.
 Based on a 95% confidence interval, it would not be unusual if the true mean difference in mean cholesterol between two groups differing in age by 5 was found anywhere between -0.90 and 0.0008 mg/dL.
+Wrong CI (2) Total: 1

 Perform a test for a nonzero correlation between LDL and age.
 How does your regression-based conclusion about an association between LDL and age compare to inference about correlation?